 Mixed Motives in Ministry

-It seems that they wanted to make themselves look bigger or more spiritual than the Apostle, or were trying to avoid being put in the same prison.
-In order to gain validity for their ministry, they denigrated his.
+It seems that they wanted to make themselves look bigger or more spiritual than the Apostle or were trying to avoid being put in the same prison.
+To gain validity for their ministry, they belittled his.
 To Paul, the contrast between those with wholesome motives, and those who were seeded with envy, was so great.
 But greater still was the unique power in the gospel itself.
 For the Apostle, the most important thing was that the truth about Jesus had to be released.
 Even the negative publicity Paul received from some preachers just drew attention to the fact that he was in prison because he preached about the living Jesus.

 © Dr Paul Adams